flapjack/zermelo/README.md

 some extra class-level data is saved, in order that it is able to be queried later:

 ```
-HMSET post:03c839ac-24af-432e-aa58-fd1d4bf73f24:attrs title 'Introduction to Sandstorm' score 100 timestamp 1384473626.36478 published 'false'
+HMSET post:03c839ac-24af-432e-aa58-fd1d4bf73f24:attrs title 'Introduction to Zermelo' score 100 timestamp 1384473626.36478 published 'false'
 SADD post::attrs:ids 03c839ac-24af-432e-aa58-fd1d4bf73f24
-HSET post::indices:by_title 'Introduction to Sandstorm' 03c839ac-24af-432e-aa58-fd1d4bf73f24
+HSET post::indices:by_title 'Introduction to Zermelo' 03c839ac-24af-432e-aa58-fd1d4bf73f24
 SADD post::indices:by_published:boolean:false 03c839ac-24af-432e-aa58-fd1d4bf73f24
 ```

 ### Queries against these indices

-`Sandstorm` will construct Redis queries for you based on higher-level data expressions.
+`Zermelo` will construct Redis queries for you based on higher-level data expressions.
 Only those properties that are indexed can be queried against, as well as `:id` -- this ensures that most operations are carried out purely within Redis against collections of id values.

 | Name            | Input                 | Output       | Arguments                             | Options                                  |